libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 done
 ```

-This runs the program above and counts the number of open file descriptors 10
+This script runs the program above and counts the number of open file
-times a second.
+descriptors 10 times a second.
 It peaks at over 12,000 open descriptors!
-You'll probably
-need to make some tricky changes to your machine if you want to be able to
+You'll probably need to make some tricky changes to your machine if you
-run things like this.
+want to be able to run things like this.

 ## Minimise during processing

 In libvips 8.12, `arrayjoin` will emit `minimise` signals during
 processing.
-It detects that it is operating in a sequential context, and
+It detects that it is operating in a sequential context and
-will signal minimise on an input when the point of processing is past an
+will signal minimise on an input when the point of processing moves beyond
-input tile.
-This means that input image resources are discarded during
+that tile.
+This means that input image resources are created and discarded
-computation, not just at the end.
+during computation, not just at the end.

 With libvips 8.12, I see: